-Will increasing the number of low-income students who participate in the National School Lunch Program and eat lunch in Washington state improve nutrition and diet quality for these students?
+Will increasing the number of students with low-incomes that eat lunch as part of the National School Lunch Program in Washington State improve nutrition and diet quality for these students?

-There is strong evidence that increasing the number of low-income students who participate in the National School Lunch Program and eat lunch in Washington state would likely improve nutrition and diet quality for these students.
-Data indicate that NSLP participants are more likely than nonparticipants to have adequate vitamin and mineral uptake; more likely to consume vegetables, fluid milk, flavored milk, and fruit or 100% fruit juice; and less likely to consume salty snacks, and sweets and desserts at lunch.
+There is strong evidence that increasing the number of students with low-incomes that participate in the NSLP and eat lunch in Washington State would likely improve nutrition and diet quality for these students.
+Research has demonstrated that children and adolescents who miss lunch have lower overall micronutrient intakes and lower intakes of fiber, calories, and sodium.
+Moreover, all National School Lunch and School Breakfast Program meals must meet federal standards consistent with the Dietary Guidelines for Americans.
+Data indicate that NSLP participants are more likely than nonparticipants to have adequate vitamin and mineral uptake; more likely to consume vegetables, milk or flavored milk, and fruit or 100% fruit juice; and less likely to consume salty snacks and sweets and desserts at lunch.
+A 2017 evaluation of National Health and Nutrition Examination Survey data from 2007 to 2012 found that the National School Lunch and Breakfast Programs accounted for 47% of children's total daily energy intake, including 70% of milk, 58% of fruit, 52% of total grains, and 41% of vegetable intake.
 Another study found that compared to lunches that were brought from home, lunches from the NSLP were lower in calories, fat, saturated fat, sugar, vitamin C, and iron but were higher in protein, sodium, fiber, vitamin A, and calcium.
 Based on these findings, the authors concluded that school lunches were more likely to meet nutrition standards than packed lunches.
 Further, NSLP participants from families who were income-eligible to receive free or reduced-price meals had a higher Healthy Eating Index-2005 (HEI-2005) score than nonparticipants, which indicates a higher quality diet.
-Finally, the importance of consuming lunch is highlighted by research that has demonstrated that children and adolescents who miss lunch have lower overall micronutrient intakes and lower intakes of fiber, calories, and sodium.
+Overall, increasing the number of students with low-incomes that eat lunch as part of the NSLP will likely improve nutrition and diet quality for these students.